maximiliangilles/MetaGraspNet/README.md

 (isaac-sim) python ./scripts/dataset_physics.py --categories power_drill --root /home/XYZ/metagraspnet/models --dataset_name models_ifl [--randomize]
 ```
 # License
-The codebase and dataset are under **CC BY-NC-SA 3.0 license**.
+The dataset is under **CC BY-NC-SA 3.0 license**.
 You may only use the database for academic purposes.
 Any kind of commercial or military usage forbidden.
 For more details [see](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 # Project History
 **MetaGraspNet_v0:** Early preprint (2021) of MetaGraspNet project [here](https://arxiv.org/abs/2112.14663).
 We do not recommend to cite this version!